Gigaspaces/xap-docs/site-hugo/content/xap/14.0/started/insightedge-zeppelin.markdown

 ```
 ## InsightEdge JDBC Interpreter

 Apache Zeppelin uses interpreters to compile and run paragraphs.
 The Apache Zeppelin instance that is packaged with InsightEdge comes with a custom JDBC interpreter that enables running SQL queries directly on the data grid using the web notebook.
-The queries are executed by the [InsightEdge SQL Driver](sql-query-intro.html).
+The queries are executed by the [InsightEdge SQL Driver](../dev-java/sql-query-intro.html).

 ### Configuring the JDBC Interpreter

 The JDBC interpreter connects to the data grid via a JDBC URL.
 To configure the URL value to point to the data grid, do the following:

 1. In the Apache Zeppelin web interface, navigate to the Interpreters section.
-1. Select the insightedge_jdbc interpreter, and click Edit.
+1. Select the insightedge_jdbc interpreter, and click **Edit**.
-1. Edit the `default.url` parameter as follows: `jdbc:insightedge:spaceName=<space-name>
+1. Edit the `default.url` parameter as follows: `jdbc:insightedge:spaceName=<space-name>`
 1. Save the changes you made to the interpreter.

 ### Querying the Data Grid in Notebooks